nus-cs2113-AY1920S2/tp/docs/team/haoyun49.md

 ### Minor Enhancement
-Added **help** command which will show a simple user guide to enable users find valid commands and corresponding format when using **Nuke**.
+- Added **help** command which will show a simple user guide to enable users find valid commands and corresponding format when using **Nuke**.
+- Added **Data Manager** which is a base class used to realize some commands.

 ### Other Contributions
 - Project managment: